mcoffman1/iot_shared/Socket Communication/readme.md

 - You’re building a **custom protocol or message structure**
 - You need a **lightweight**, **real-time** connection
 - You're teaching or learning **how networking really works**
-- You’re working with **PLCs, robots, microcontrollers**, or simulation tools

 ---